Gold Rush: Where Was the TV Show Filmed?

 Guyana

-Guyana is known as the land of many water and is located in South America.
+Guyana is known as the land of many waters and is located in South America.
 The Hoffmans visit Guyana in Gold Rush: The Jungle and Gold Rush: South America.
+In Guyana, the team explores the Jungle near Mahdia on the Potaro River.
+Then, they visit Q.O.D.
+Claim Maple Creek, Patience Creek Cut, Redemption Creek Cut, and Hope Creek Cut.

 Oregon and Colorado

-In Oregon, the team visits Baker County, which is 18 miles South-South West of Baker City on west bench of Pine Creek.
+In Oregon, the team visits Baker County, which is 18 miles South-South West of Baker City on the west bench of Pine Creek.
 They also visit High Bar Mine.

 In Colorado, the team mainly focuses on two locations: 1.
 Fairplay, Park County, 2 miles NW of Fairplay, south of Middle Fork of South Platte River, and 2.
 Katuska Pit, 1215 Platte Drive, also in Fairplay.